 Today the island serves as a reminder of these atrocities and a visit to the only remaining slave house and the museum is a must for any first-time visitor.
 As a white European it was impossible to go there without feeling extremely uncomfortable to say the least.

 The description of how the slaves were treated is hard to hear.
 We are told how they were chained at the neck and arms with a heavy iron ball attached.
 They were released just once a day from their cells which measured just 2.6 m by 2.6 m, each containing between 15 to 20 men.
-The ill and the dead were thrown into the sea for the sharks to fed on.
+The ill and the dead were thrown into the sea for the sharks to feed on.
 Families were split up with women and children each being kept in a separate part of the slave house.
-For young women there was one means of escape.
-Any that became pregnant by the slaves masters were released either on the island or in the town of Saint Louis.
+For young women, there was one means of escape.
+Any that became pregnant by the slave masters were released either on the island or in the town of Saint Louis.

 The slaves were kept here in the most inhumane conditions for up to three months.
 When their turn came to be sold, they were stripped naked and herded out into a courtyard for the buyers to observe them from the balconies.

-As we look around we are shown a door way which is said to have been the way slaves passed through as they left to board the boats that would take them away from their homeland.
+As we look around we are shown a doorway which is said to have been the way slaves passed through as they left to board the boats that would take them away from their homeland.
 Conditions on the boats were as bad, if not worse, than on the island.
 Millions are believed to have died being transported from Africa.